This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-What Is a Cerebral Palsy Lawsuit, And Should I File One?
+What Is a Cerebral Palsy Lawsuit?

 Cerebral palsy lawsuits are legal actions against hospitals, doctors, and other medical professionals negligent in causing a child’s birth injury.
 It is a type of medical malpractice lawsuit.